tytydraco/yessleep/out/Im_Amish_and_Ill_Never_Go_Back_to_Your_World_After_What_I_Saw_in_the_Mall.md

-I am writing this in the library in Quarryville because it is the only place I can use a computer without my parents knowing.
+I am writing this in the library in Quarryville because it is the only place I can use my phone without my parents knowing.

 By the time you read it, I will be home.